 Ten facts about Germany in Europe

-For Europe Day: what you should know about Germany’s role in Europe and in the EU.
+What you should know about Germany’s role in Europe and in the EU.

 On 9 May 1950, then French Foreign Minister Robert Schuman suggested founding a European Coal and Steel Community.
 This is considered the birth of the European Union.
 Europe Day on 9 May commemorates Schuman’s historic speech.
 What was and is Germany’s role in the European community?
 Ten facts and figures.